An unsettled weekend ahead of potentially disruptive weather next week

 Updated:

-Whilst the expected weather patterns during late November are very uncertain, there is a greater chance of slower evolving weather patterns.
-This could bring rain or showers with hill snow also a possibility, mainly in the north.
-However, interspersed, there are also likely to be periods of high pressure, bringing more in the way of dry weather compared to the current weather pattern, which also increases the chances of overnight fog and frost.
+This period is likely to be changeable, with further spells of rain or showers and some strong winds at times, especially in the west and northwest.
+Hill snow is also a possibility, mainly in the north.
+However, there is a greater chance of spells of high pressure during this period, bringing more in the way of dry weather, compared to the unsettled conditions we are likely to see through the first couple of weeks of December.
+This will increase the chances of overnight fog and frost.
 Overall, near or slightly above average temperatures are most likely, though some colder spells are also possible, especially should any prolonged settled spells develop.

 Updated: